zaratanDotWorld/choreWheel/docs/overview/getting-started.rst

 .. note::

-  One of the design principles of Mirror is "no managers or privileged roles".
+  One of the design principles of Chore Wheel is "no managers or privileged roles".
   In practice, allowing a small number of privileged actions makes a few things much easier.
   These actions are available to any admin in the workspace.